naksite/naksite.github.io/content/servers/nak2.md

 - Click <i>Import</i> at the bottom
 - Find the html file you downloaded from here
 ---
-- If a link leads to a collection with no number, there probably isn't a collection for that link yet.
 - If you notice any other issues, let me know.
----
 - Sny